Safair

 Safair is an airline based at the O.R.
 Tambo International Airport in Kempton Park, South Africa.
 It operates one of the world's largest fleets of civil Lockheed L-100 Hercules cargo aircraft.

+Safair is a Level 4 BBBEE contributor.
+Safair Operations (PTY) LTD has been independently verified in accordance with the Codes of Good Practice, issued in terms of section 9(1) of the Broad Black Based Economic Empowerment Act 53 of 2003 as Amended per Act 46 of 2013 (Gazette 37271 of 27 January 2014).

+The airline is an affiliate of ASL Aviation Holdings.
+Humanitarian Aid and Relief operations has always been Safair's "niche" market.
+Safair assists aid and relief agencies such as the United Nations, World Food Programme, and the International Committee of the Red Cross in delivering much needed humanitarian aid to stricken regions on the African continent as well as other areas in the world where such assistance is required.

 History

 Safair Operations as it is known today was established in 1965.
 At the time it was known as Tropair (Pty) Ltd and was a general aviation charter company.
 In 1970 the company name changed to Safair Freighters (Pty) Ltd when the company was purchased by Safmarine and the new entity began operations on 18 March 1970.
 Its primary client in the 1980s was the South African Defence Force.

-Safair is a Level 4 BBBEE contributor.
-Safair Operations (PTY) LTD has been independently verified in accordance with the Codes of Good Practice, issued in terms of section 9(1) of the Broad Black Based Economic Empowerment Act 53 of 2003 as Amended per Act 46 of 2013 (Gazette 37271 of 27 January 2014).
-Safair is an affiliate airline of ASL Aviation Holdings.
-Humanitarian Aid and Relief operations has always been Safair's "niche" market.
-Safair assists aid and relief agencies such as the United Nations, World Food Programme, and the International Committee of the Red Cross in delivering much needed humanitarian aid to stricken regions on the African continent as well as other areas in the world where such assistance is required.

 Until 2018, Safair was contracted to the Italian Antarctic Program (National Antarctic Research Program (PNRA)) to support science over the austral summer, flying Lockheed L-100-30 missions from Christchurch, New Zealand to Zucchelli Station in Terra Nova Bay, Antarctica.
 In 2007, Safair obtained its IATA Operational Safety Audit (IOSA) approval.